Amex Gold vs. Amex Platinum: Here’s How to Choose

 Here’s what you’ll get:

-- With the Gold, 35,000 bonus points after spending $2,000 in the first 3 months (Note: We’ve seen private offers for an increased 50,000-point bonus.
-Though we can’t link to that offer here, you can check if you’re targeted by Googling “Amex Gold credit card” and seeing what pops up.)
+- With the Gold, 60,000 bonus points for spending $4,000 in the first 6 months (Note: We’ve seen private offers for an increased point bonus.
+Though we can’t link to that offer here, you can check if you’re targeted by Googling “Amex Gold card” and seeing what pops up.)

 You’ll also earn Membership Rewards points for everyday spending.
-As outlined above, the Amex Gold has excellent bonus categories, including 4X points at U.S. supermarkets and restaurants worldwide.
+As outlined above, the Amex Gold has excellent bonus categories, including 4X points at U.S. supermarkets and restaurants.
 (The only caveat is it’s not always easy to find international restaurants that accept Amex.)

 The Platinum card’s bonus categories are more limited: Your 5X categories include airlines, but hotel bookings must be prepaid through Amex Travel.
 Another thing to note is that, when booking hotels through Amex’s travel service, you usually won’t be able to use your elite hotel status.
 So you have to choose between 5X points and your elite status.

-When it comes to rewards, we’d declare the Gold the winner, especially if you can land that 50,000-point introductory bonus.
+When it comes to rewards, we’d declare the Gold the winner, especially if you can land that intro bonus.
 It offers an excellent rate at restaurants and U.S. supermarkets — both of which are frequent expenditures for the everyday American.